prit-lakhani/team-project-team-16/Documentation/Journals/Prit Project Journal.md

 - Weekly Scrum Report
   - What tasks did I work on / complete?
     1. Implemented Random Gate Assignemtn API manually from server side.
-    2. Integrated Gate Assignemt API with frontend.
+    2. Integrated Gate Assigment API with frontend.
     3. Display flight details with assign gate number.
   - What am I planning to work on next?
     1. Testing the application with end to end testing.